-The museum was established on the 9th of December, in 1925.
-Today it holds around 90,000 historical artefacts, including sizeable archaeological and ethnographic collections, as well as materials relating to contemporary Kyrgyzstan.
+How much do you know about the Kyrgyz culture and history?
+Head to the State History Museum on a rainy day and discover its collection of around 90,000 historical artefacts, including sizeable archaeological and ethnographic collections, as well as materials relating to contemporary Kyrgyzstan.
 Unfortunately, It is currently under reconstruction and its re-opening date is unknown.

 Location: Razzakova / Chui, 3.9km from the hostel

-Take marshrutka 111 or bus 7/35? from across the street at Jibek Jolu to Ala-Too Square.
+Directions: Take marshrutka #111 or bus #7/35 from across the street at Jibek Jolu to Ala-Too Square.

-Established in 1925, it is the first and only museum dedicated to the life of Mikhail Frunze, the Bolshevik military commander who brought Central Asia under the control of the Soviet Union following the revolution.
+Did you know that there’s a museum dedicated to the life of Mikhail Frunze, the Bolshevik military commander who brought Central Asia under the control of the Soviet Union following the revolution?
 The museum contains over 6500 objects related to Frunze and gives an impression as to the life of Russians in Kyrgyzstan in the 19th and 20th centuries.

 Entrance: 25 som (adult); 15 som (children)

-Take marshrutka 114, 214, or 344 from across the street at Jibek Jolu to the intersection with Razzakova, then walk south to Frunze.
+Directions: Take marshrutka #114, #214, or #344 from across the street at Jibek Jolu to the intersection with Razzakova, then walk south to Frunze.

 Take bus 7 or marshrutka 111, 129, or 224 across the street at Jibek Jolu until you reach the square